IAdventurer01/actual-simplefin-docker/README.md

 # ActualBudget with SimpleFin Sync
 This project is made to simplify the setup of a dockerized version of ActualBudget with included bank syncing courtesy of SimpleFin.

 When properly setup, it will run ActualBudget locally with a SimpleFin sync that runs once a day at midnight.
 You can adjust the sync by manipulating the crontab in ./docker/simplefin/etc/crontab

+> [!TIP]
+> ActualBudget now includes SimpleFin sync built-in as an expermental feature.
+This project still allows the automation of syncs without user input, but for most users the built-on sync will be the best supported option.

 ## Other resources
 It is highly recommended you familiarize yourself with the documentation of both ActualBudget and Actual-SimpleFin-Sync.
 Documentation for both linked below for your convenience.